WatsonIoT-Ecosystem/iot_enocean/README.md

 ## Steps to build Watson IoT–EnOcean Gateway client

+### Downloading the source code
+* Clone the Watson IoT–EnOcean gateway repository using command *git clone https://github.com/WatsonIoT-Ecosystem/iot_enocean.git iot-enocean*
+`    ` This will create a directory *iot-enocean* in your current directory containing all the source code needed for building the gateway.
+* Change to directory *iot-enocean* and run the script *getiotfc.sh*
+`    ` This will create a directory *gtw* in your parent directory.
+**`Note:`** It is important that directory *gtw* is created in the same directory as *iot-enocean*

 ### Building the Watson IoT Embedded 'C' client library

-* Download/Clone the repository using the link https://github.com/ibm-messaging/iotf-embeddedc
+* Change to directory *gtw*
-* Run buildlib.sh supplied to build Watson IoT client shared library “libiotf.so”.
+* Run *buildlib.sh* to build Watson IoT client shared library “libiotf.so”.

 ### Building Watson IoT–EnOcean gateway library

-* Download/Clone the repository using the link https://github.com/WatsonIoT-Ecosystem/iot_enocean

-* Change to the directory where you downloaded the contents in step above.
-This should be the directory where Makefile.PL resides.
+* Change to directory *iot-enocean*.
+This is the directory where Makefile.PL resides.

 * Run the following commands in sequence

    * sudo perl Makefile.PL